-100A - 199A Lower-division courses, primarily for freshmen 200A - 299A Lower-division courses, primarily for sophomores 300A - 399A Upper-division courses, primarily for juniors 400A - 499A Upper-division courses, primarily for seniors 500 A 600 A Craduata laval agurgas

-500A - 699A Graduate-level courses
+100A - 199A Lower-division courses, primarily for freshmen 300A - 399A Upper-division courses, primarily for juniors 200A - 299A Lower-division courses, primarily for sophomores 400A - 499A Upper-division courses, primarily for seniors 500A - 699A Graduate-level courses

 Courses which are identified by an "X" after the course number are classified as experimental courses.
 They may be used to satisfy requirements in appropriate categories.